FAQGURU/FAQGURU/topics/en/javascript.md

 ### What is Coercion in JavaScript?

-In JavaScript conversion between different two build-in types called `coercion`.
+In JavaScript, conversion between different two built-in types is called `coercion`.
 Coercion comes in two forms in JavaScript: *explicit* and *implicit*.

 Here's an example of explicit coercion:
 ```js